logicplace/pm-dev-docs/Specs.md

 # Pokémon-Mini Specifications

 The Pokémon-Mini is one of the smallest and cheapest handheld video game system designed and manufactured by Nintendo.

-Only 10 games were released (All Pokémon related), each game (a very tinny video game cartridge) could be inserted by slotting-in on the top-back of the unit.
+Only 10 games were released (All Pokémon related), each game (a very tiny video game cartridge) could be inserted by slotting-in on the top-back of the unit.

-The system features a Tiny 96x64 Monochrome LCD, Rumble Motor, Shock Detector, EEPROM with 6 slots for savegames, Game cartridge slot and monophony sound.
+The system features a Tiny 96x64 Monochrome LCD, Rumble Motor, Shock Detector, EEPROM with 6 slots for game saves, Game cartridge slot and monophony sound.

 ## [CPU](CPU.md "wikilink")

 Little-endian 8-Bits Nintendo custom IC codenamed "Nintendo Minx", clocked 4.00 MHz

 8-Bits, 16-Bits and 24-Bits(addressing only) registers